jonah-n-gray/Active-Microorganisms-during-N2O-production/README.md

 - Linear models were created

 activity_data_analysis
--BONCAT-FACS activity data was processed initially using Kaluza software.
+- BONCAT-FACS activity data was processed initially using Kaluza software.
 Data sheets were exported from that software and analyzed here.
--Cell counts, percent activity and percent inactivity were analyzed here.
+- Cell counts, percent activity and percent inactivity were analyzed here.
--Fluorescence data was calculated by day
+- Fluorescence data was calculated by day
--cell count plots figures were made here
+- cell count plots figures were made here

 meqo_analysis_cleaner
 - Code used in mEQO analysis